-Parameter Description MAC Address Synopsis: ##-##-##-##-## where ## ranges 0 to FF Default: 00-00-00-00-00 Multicast group MAC address.
+Parameter Description MAC Address Synopsis: ##-##-##-## where ## ranges 0 to FF Default: 00-00-00-00-00 Multicast group MAC address.
 VID Synopsis: 1 to 4094 Default: 1 VLAN Identifier of the VLAN upon which the multicast group operates.
-CoS Synopsis: { N/A, Normal, Medium, High, Crit } Default: N/A Prioritizes traffic for the specified MAC address.
-To not prioritize traffic based on the address, select N/A. Ports Synopsis: Any combination of numbers valid for this parameter Default: None Ports to which the multicast group traffic is forwarded.
+Priority Synopsis: 0 to 7 or { N/A } Default: N/A Prioritizes traffic for the specified MAC address.
+To not prioritize traffic based on the address, select N/A. Ports Synopsis: Any combination of numbers valid for this parameter Default: None A comma-separated list of ports to which the multicast group traffic is forwarded.
+If a port is part of a Link Aggregation Group (LAG), or port trunk, specify all ports in the LAG.